Pinolillo

-Pinolillo is a sweet cornmeal and cacao-based traditional drink in Nicaragua.
-It is made of ground toasted corn and a small amount of cacao.
-It can be mixed with water or soy milk, and served sweetened or unsweetened.
+Pinolillo is a traditional, nutrient-dense cornmeal and cacao-based drink that has been consumed in Nicaragua and Costa Rica for centuries, including by indigenous people before European contact.
+The sweet drink is made of toasted corn, a small amount of roasted cacao, and spices such as cinnamon, allspice and cloves, traditionally ground with a mortar and pestle.
+Pinolillo can be mixed with water, milk or soy milk, and served sweetened or unsweetened.
 If unsweetened, it is rather bitter.
-The drink usually has a rough, gritty texture.
+The vitamin-rich drink is usually thick and has a gritty texture, and a pleasant aroma.

+It is traditionally served out of an artisanal gourd called a jícara or cumbo, which is made from the hard shell of the jicaro fruit.
+Decorative gourds are often engraved by hand with flowers or landscapes.
+These are sold as souvenirs to tourists and also appreciated by Nicaraguans.

+Pinole

 The name comes from pinole, a toasted and ground form of maize that is its main ingredient.

-It is traditionally served out of a gourd made of the shell of the jicaro fruit.
-Decorative gourds are also made for purchase by tourists as souvenirs; such decorations are rarely found in the homes of native Nicaraguans.
+Also known as pinol, it is frequently used in traditional Nicaraguan dishes such as pinol de iguana, a hearty iguana-meat stew associated with Lent and Holy Week.

+Varieties

+A variety of the drink known as tibio is often consumed with breakfast or on rainy evenings.
+This variety is thicker than usual, with milk sometimes used instead of water.
+According to custom, women who have recently given birth are advised to drink tibio, as it is said to increase milk production.
+Tibio is often paired with tortillas and cuajada, or tortillas and queso seco (a firm, dry Nicaraguan cheese).

+A similar drink is called tiste.
+It is made with the same ingredients, but has a higher proportion of cacao.
+A typical beverage in eastern Guatemala, mainly in Chiquimula Department, is called fresco de tiste.
+Its ingredients are cacao, corn, annatto, and cane sugar to taste.

 Pinolillo and Nicaraguan culture

-Consumption of pinolillo is so widespread and traditional that the substance has become one of many symbols of Nicaraguan culture.
-Nicaraguans often refer to themselves as "Pinoleros", either jokingly or with pride.
-The patriotic phrase "Soy puro Pinolero, ¡Nicaragüense por gracia de Dios!"
-(I'm a pure Pinolero, Nicaraguan by the grace of God!) has been frequently used by Nicaraguans.
-The phrase comes from the patriotic song Nicaragua Mía by Tino López Guerra, which has been covered several times.
-The popular saying is often used by the Nicaraguan president, in his speeches.
+Consumption of pinolillo is so widespread and traditional that the substance has become a symbol of Nicaraguan culture.
+Nicaraguans often refer to themselves as pinoleros, either jokingly or with pride.
+The word pinolero may derive from pinolillo.
+The phrase "Soy puro Pinolero, ¡Nicaragüense por gracia de Dios!"
+(I'm a pure Pinolero, Nicaraguan by the grace of God!) comes from the patriotic song Nicaragua Mía by Tino López Guerra.
+The popular saying is frequently used by the Nicaraguan co-president, Daniel Ortega, in his speeches.